Chapter 11 The Case of the Ingenious A: Tayloe’s House

 In the spring of 1800, Thornton entered the informal Maryland brotherhood of breeders.
 Page 4 of the April 7, 1800, Federal Gazette and Baltimore Daily Advertisers was full of its doings.
 An advertisement offered the stud services of "The Celebrated Running Horse Clifden, imported from England last autumn by William Thornton, esquire, of the city of Washington...."
 On the same page, a notice from the commissioners was signed by Thornton.
 But Tayloe dominated the page.
 There was a longer ad offering the services of Mufti, "imported last August by John Tayloe, esquire, of Mount Airy;" a long ad about Ranger noted that he had beaten Ridgely's Medley who "ran a dead heat with Major Tayloe's Leviathan, who is thought the best horse in Virginia;" and a letter from Tayloe certifying the pedigree of Dunganon and that he was sold "out of training for 500 Guineas."

 Judging from her diary, the Thorntons cut Tayloe off.
 If Tayloe came to the city or Georgetown again while his house was being built, she didn't mention it her diary.
 Her husband went to the November 1800 Alexandria races which Tayloe dominated but she didn’t mention that or that her husband saw him.
 It is possible that in August 1800, he took the next step toward building a house to rival Tayloe’s.
 On Thursday August 21, Mrs. Thornton wrote that she “returned at two o’clock found Dr. T. waiting with Mr. Lovering to get into the parlor of which I had the key.”
 Perhaps he wanted Lovering to estimate the cost of building the house.
 There is no other mention of Lovering or the never built house in her diary.
 His rivalry with Tayloe centered on horses.
 If Mrs. Thornton kept a diary in 1801 and 1802, they are no longer extant.
-They might have revealed her and her husband’s reaction to Tayloe ruining Driver.
-Thornton waited until the spring of 1802 just after the Tayloe moved into their new winter home to publicly attack Tayloe.
+They might have revealed more about her reaction to Tayloe ruining Driver.
+Thornton waited until the spring of 1802, just after the Tayloes moved into the Octagon, to publicly attack Tayloe.

 Thornton could not accept the challenge.
 Driver was in no shape to race.
 Thornton blamed Tayloe.
 First appearing in early April 1802 and periodically published through June, a notice in the National Intelligencer offered Driver as a stud and suggested that Tayloe ruined a horse that would surely have been one of the greatest racers: